odinuv/web/en/apv/articles/database-systems/index.md

 It retrieves data from database in form of objects.
 Some databases are using a relational database underneath, some are using proprietary object storage.
 Object databases support object oriented features such as class hierarchy, inheritance and encapsulation.
-They should be faster then converting from RDBS.
+They should be faster than converting from RDBS.
 While there are some object oriented databases actively developed, but it is hard to see any rapid boom or expansion.